guoweiyu/Logic-in-Frames/README.md

 conda activate haystack
 ```

-If you encounter any problems when installing mmcv, mmyolo or other packages, try to follow this [official guide](https://mmyolo.readthedocs.io) for help.
+Currently, the CUDA version in our experimental setup is 12.1.
+If you encounter any problems when installing mmcv, mmyolo or other packages with different CUDA versions, try to follow this [official guide](https://mmyolo.readthedocs.io) for help..

 ### Structure:
 ```bash